 You want a farmhouse table.
 You want to save money.
 So the answer is obvious…build your own!
-You might think this is an impossible task but guess what?
+You might think this is an impossible task, but guess what?
 I built this table.
 And I built the bench.
 And I was super proud of myself.
 What do you think?
 I love it!
 Want to have your own DIY Farmhouse Table?
 Here is my online DIY farmhouse table idea.

 Ever since I moved, I knew we needed a new dining room table–ours was too small for the space.
 So I searched for months for a dining table I liked but to no avail.
-Finally I decided to make my own and I followed the Farmhouse Table Plans at Ana-White.com.
+When I focused on building a farmhouse table, I followed the Farmhouse Table Plans at Ana-White.com.

 Supplies for Your DIY Farmhouse Table